 Placement of a buffer zone to protect the aforementioned identified water-bodies shall be shown.
 The width of buffer shall be delineated from the designated boundary line of wetlands and the identified top of bank of streams and waterbodies.
-These buffer areas shall be measured as follows: Within 150 feet of a public drinking water source and any associated tributaries and/or wetlands; within 100 feet of streams and associated wetlands; and within 75 feet of natural drainage features, drainage easements, and adjacent and/or isolated wetlands.
+These buffer areas shall be measured as follows: Within 150 feet of a public drinking water source; within 50 feet of any associated tributaries and/or wetlands of a public drinking water source; all other streams and associated wetlands should be buffered according to ADEM requirements.